Referendums in Lithuania: 2002 law changes

-The law also lowered the number of Seimas votes needed to announce a referendum from one third to one fourth.
-However, the requirements for citizen initiated referendum are the same: they need to collect 300,000 signatures of registered voters in three months.
+The law also lowered the number of Seimas votes needed to announce a referendum from one third to one quarter.
+However, the requirements for citizen-initiated referendum are the same: they need to collect 300,000 signatures of registered voters in three months.

 Referendum results

 The successful referendums are marked in light green, while failed ones are in pink.
 The color denotes which number was used to determine the outcome.
 Two referendums failed on two counts: they not only did not receive support from more than 50% of all registered voters, but also less than 50% of the voters came to vote.
 They are deemed not to have taken place.